Rezact/Rezact/README.md

 ];
 ```

 Unlike traditional state management systems where state changes are explicitly triggered, in Rezact, simply modifying the value of a reactive variable is enough.
+Also notice that a reactive variable can be an array of objects with reactive properties as shown above.

 ## 2. Direct Data Mutation